Pre-Departure Orientation Health & Insurance

 Prior to going abroad but after being accepted to your abroad program, Penn Abroad will require you to complete a self-disclosed Health Information Form within your PASSPORT application.
 You will be asked to consider any physical or mental health conditions, accommodations, allergies, medications, dietary restrictions, and other information that may impact your abroad experience.

 All students are encouraged to schedule a consultation with their medical service provider or Student Health Services (SHS) prior to their international travel to learn about country-specific risks and precautions and how to stay healthy while traveling.
-Be sure to schedule this at least six weeks or more prior to your departure to ensure time for any necessary follow-up.
+Be sure to schedule this at least six weeks prior to your departure to ensure time for any necessary follow-up.
 Take the opportunity during your health consultation to bring up any health-related concerns that you disclosed in your Health Information Form.
-Also, take the time to make sure that all of your childhood immunizations are up to date and obtain any required or recommended immunizations for your destination country.
+Also, take the time to make sure that all of your immunizations are up to date and obtain any required or recommended immunizations for your destination country.

 Penn Abroad requires that all Penn students maintain medical insurance coverage that is valid in their home country, even when traveling abroad.
 If your home country health insurance is the Penn Student Insurance Plan (PSIP), make sure you have taken the necessary steps to remain enrolled even while abroad.
 Some semester abroad programs also require additional country-specific medical insurance.
 If you are participating in a semester abroad program, your Global Programs Manager can let you know if you will be required to purchase additional host country health insurance.